Savannah Chrisley Stuns In Pink Leather Jacket: ‘Stop Worrying About Other People Understanding You’

 “Stop worrying about other people understanding you.
 Get in touch with yourself instead.
 Focus on what makes you happy, what makes your soul feel at peace.
 You are your biggest commitment, so start loving your flaws, your awkwardness, your weirdness, your intensity, your vulnerability, your everything.
 Life becomes so much more fulfilling when you are just simply yourself.
 The world keeps spinning whether people understand you or not so why not make this next trip around the sun about you.”

-In just a short time of the post going live, it’s earned Savannah a ton of attention with over 13,000 likes in addition to 160-plus comments.
+In just a short time of the post going live, it’s earned Savannah a ton of attention with over 13,000 likes, in addition to 160-plus comments.
 Some followers commented on the post to let Chrisley know that she looks stunning while countless other raved over her outfit.
 A few other fans commented on the caption of the photo.

 “Youuuuuuuu are toooo kind of beautiful you are,” one fan commented on the post with a smiley face emoji.